unik-name/docs.unikname.network/docs/uns-network-player/setting-up-your-node.md

 Now, your job is done.
 You can check on [explorer](https://explorer.uns.network/delegate-monitor) that you're in the delegate list (either in `active` or `standby` tab).

-If you're in the `active` tab, congratulation, you're a <uns/> delegate, and your forger node is actually forging blocks and getting rewards!
+If you're in the `active` tab, congratulation, you're a <brand name="uns"/> delegate, and your forger node is actually forging blocks and getting rewards!

 If you're in the `standby` tab, you need to gather more voting power than current active delegates (i.e. have cryptoaccounts with positive balance voting for you).